Neutering Dogs: Yes or No?

 Undesirable sexual behaviours

-There is no one perfect answer to the spay/neuter question that fits every pet, and each situation should be handled individually.
+There is no perfect answer to the spay/neuter question that fits every pet, and each situation should be handled individually.

 For Responsible Pet Owners, Decisions about When to Spay or Neuter Should be Part of a Holistic Approach to Your Pet’s Health and Quality of Life